The New Museum: Back to the Future

 In a time when we are saturated with images, what is the role of the museum?
 “We live in an image society,” says Gioni.
 “We’re exposed to tremendous quantities of images.
 A museum is a place where we can develop a critical relationship to them, where we can learn to read images differently.”

 Framed this way, New Humans becomes less a thematic exhibition than a diagnostic one.
-Its focus on the ‘new human’ reflects contemporary anxieties around synthetic thought, artificial images and automated labor.
+Its focus on the ‘new human’ reflects contemporary anxieties around synthetic thought, artificial images and automated labour.
 Yet Gioni resists framing these as unprecedented: “The avant-gardes of the 1920s were confronting the machine as the crucial agent of the century.
 By looking back you are reassured that we’ve been there before.”

 Unlike some previous exhibitions, which either highlighted human knowledge as being on a par with other systems of thinking, or those which foregrounded ‘machine creativity’, here the emphasis is on exposing the human in the machine.
-Artists are not just digital artists, but thinkers on technology Hito Steyerl’s film Digital Kurds (2025), a co-commission with the Jeu de Paume in Paris, exposes the manual labor behind tagging images for use in large language image generation models.
+Artists are not just digital artists, but thinkers on technology.
+Hito Steyerl’s film Digital Kurds (2025), a co-commission with the Jeu de Paume in Paris, exposes the manual labour behind tagging images for use in large language image generation models.
 “Every artistic proposition is an ethical proposition,” Gioni says.
 “And today, don’t [tech titans] dream of engineering human souls?”

 For him, curating remains an active, generative practice, “a form of action criticism – you are helping something come into being, rather than judging it”.